 6. Take a break.
 I quit burlesque.
 Straight up said I am retiring and sold all my costumes.
 I was tired.
 I dont suggest you take that kind of break but allow yourself a hiatus.
 Take time to evaluate what made you fall in love.
 My retirement lasted 7 months and after I rebuilt a new burlesque school, opened a burlesque dance studio and helped produce a new burlesque festival.

 7. Take risks.
 If you want to try something you’ve never done, do it now!
 I began teaching after a year of performing.
 While there is some debate if I was really qualified to start teaching, I knew at that time no one else was willing to teach others in Portland.
 I was criticized and sometimes felt very bad about stepping out.
 I am grateful I didn’t let that stop me and I think my community is too as most of the performers in town have taken classes in one school or the other.
-I also, along with Tana the Tattooed Lady and Ellie Darling, started the Oregon Burlesque Festival.
+I also was one of the founding members of the Oregon Burlesque Festival.
 There was concern over its success and again the underlying critique of who should have produced such a large endeavor popped up.
 But we moved forward, and have since heard wonderful things from peers and those who weren’t so sure.
 Taking risks can be scary, a failure, and sometimes the best decision ever.

 8. Have fun If you’ve stopped having fun consider tip #6.
 Burlesque can be hard work.
 Making costumes look like they are not just “off the rack,” rehearsing, getting inspiration, can all be daunting experiences.
 Make sure you are having fun at the same time.

 9. Be serious At the same time learn something more about burlesque.
 Learn the history.
 Have fun but dont brush off that this is still about an art-form and get educated.
 Take it seriously even if its your hobby.
 Make it a hobby you are loving and give it and the others who may not be hobbyist, the respect it deserves.